NayakSubhransu/CarPrice-Navigator/README.md

 ## 🏆 Usage
 CarPrice-Navigator is designed to assist in various aspects of the automotive industry, including:

-💰 Determining the optimal pricing strategy for vehicles.
+💰 Determining the optimal pricing strategy for vehicles. <br >
-📈 Predicting sales and demand patterns.
+📈 Predicting sales and demand patterns.<br >
-🔧 Enabling preventative maintenance planning.
+🔧 Enabling preventative maintenance planning.<br >
-🔍 Evaluating risk factors and potential issues.
+🔍 Evaluating risk factors and potential issues.<br >

 By leveraging the power of machine learning and data-driven insights, CarPrice-Navigator enhances production, sales, maintenance, and customer satisfaction in the automotive sector.

-##🌟 Future Improvements
+## 🌟 Future Improvements

 🧠 Incorporate deep learning models to further improve prediction accuracy.
 🎨 Enhance the user interface for a more intuitive and user-friendly experience.